 Get the basics first, then move on to the cutting-edge stuff when you’ve made some money.
 Renting is a good option if you don’t have the cash for outright buying.

-Make sure to put your own unique touch into each video you make.
+Make sure to put your unique touch into each video you make.
 Don’t be afraid of turning on the camera.
-You’ll develop your own style by staying natural and true to yourself.
+You’ll develop your style by staying natural and true to yourself.

-While inborn talent is a plus, you’ll be able to make creative videos and become an expert if you put in the hours.
+While inborn talent is a plus, you can make creative videos and become an expert if you work the hours.
 Go on YouTube, watch travel videos, and get a few mentors for inspiration.

 Start posting the videos on your YouTube channel and learn from the criticism instead of fearing it.